javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

     That's usually true, but if the navigation is performed in an `<iframe>`, then it's not top-level.
 Also, JavaScript methods for network requests do not perform any navigation, hence they don't fit.

-So, what `samesite=lax` does, is to basically allow the most common "go to URL" operation to have cookies.
+So, what `samesite=lax` does, basically allows the most common "go to URL" operation to have cookies.
 E.g. opening a website link from notes that satisfy these conditions.

 But anything more complicated, like a network request from another site or a form submission, loses cookies.